Stock Markets Take Another Hit As The Trade War With China Heats Up

 The decision to let the yuan fall was widely seen as an effort by China to stem the effects of President Trump's decision last week to impose stiffer tariffs on imports from China, which also sent stocks falling on Thursday.

-The decline makes Chinese imports to the United States less expensive, and thus makes U.S. companies less competitive.
+The decline makes Chinese imports in the United States less expensive, and thus makes U.S. companies less competitive.
 It also lowers profits for U.S. companies that do business in China.

 People's Bank of China Governor Yi Gang said China won't let the yuan become a casualty of the trade war.
 "I am fully confident that the yuan will remain a strong currency in spite of recent fluctuations amid external uncertainties," he said.